Our community of coffee growers

 IV.
 Understanding and adapting to a farmer-friendly way

-Many existing norms for social and economic well-being derive from on global certifications.
-We are facilitating conversations around farmer-friendly coffee markets that seek to address local needs.
+Many existing norms for social and economic well-being derive from global certifications.
+In contrast, we are facilitating conversations around farmer-friendly coffee markets that seek to address local needs.

 V. Fair prices and financial inclusivity